“Thank you for your hard work.”

 Maybe you had high hopes and a powerful vision for the Region 7 Leaders group, but it never caught on due to lack of an executive sponsor.
 These types of groups will be hardest to archive or delete because of your involvement, and perhaps, emotional attachment.

-Applying the KonMari method to your employee community can help shed light on the collaboration you envision.
+Applying the KonMari cleanup method to your enterprise social network can help shed light on the collaboration you envision.
 You can always re-create or unarchive a group later when you’re ready to commit.

 Spoonful of Sugar: An Ounce of Prevention is Worth a Pound of Cure